alugocp/mdpublish/README.md

 - [x] Allow the tool to apply a stylesheet to the generated sites
 - [x] Write a few unit tests
 - [ ] Test installation and add info here
-- [ ] Add some built-in stylesheets, and make sure generated sites are stylized